 - Adherence to early rehabilitation under medical guidance delivers the best long term results.

 You might be thinking you wish you knew all this earlier.
 Whilst we can’t change the past we can change the future.
-There may still be benefits to be gained from seeing an expert to evaluate any unaddressed long term injuries which may be triggering migraines or making you more vulnerable to attacks.
+There may still be benefits to be gained from seeing an expert to evaluate any unaddressed long term injuries which may be triggering migraine or making you more vulnerable to attacks.

 Has some type of injury caused or made your migraine condition worse?
 Let me know in the comments below.